 This class explores basic computer-to-computer communication concepts.
 Students learn about network design strategies as well as gain exposure in the latest networking technologies.
 Additionally, students learn standards and procedures for successfully implementing and maintaining local area networks (LAN) and wide area networks (WAN).

-As of May 2015, the U.S. Bureau of Labor Statistics (BLS) reports that computer, ATM and office machine repairers earned a median annual wage of $36,840 per year (www.bls.gov).
-The BLS anticipates the number of jobs in this field will increase by 2% from 2014-2024.
+As of May 2018, the U.S. Bureau of Labor Statistics (BLS) reports that computer, ATM and office machine repairers earned a median annual wage of $38,480 per year (www.bls.gov).
+The BLS anticipates the number of jobs in this field will show little or no change from 2018-2028.

 Entry-level computer maintenance technicians may find on-the-job training with a more experienced professional to be beneficial.
 Some employers provide additional technical training to entry-level employees.
 The BLS indicates that the Electronics Technicians Association International (ETA) offers approximately 80 different certifications for computer and electronics professionals, all of which require specific combinations of experience and education.